buildo/react-components/src/popover/README.md

 # Popover

-## Composed of two children: trigger (children) and popover.
+Composed of two children: trigger (children) and popover.
 After a particular event on the trigger (usually "hover" or "click") it renders the popover and positions it relative to it.

+## Props
 |Name|Type|Default|Description|
 |----|----|-------|-----------|
 | **children** | <code>ReactChildren</code> |  | **required**.
 The trigger node.
 It's always visible |